 Kessa received an MM in piano performance from the Mannes School of Music in May 2020, graduating with the prestigious Steinway Award for exceptional pianists with excellent artistry and service to the school and fellow students.
 She received multiple generous music merit scholarships while studying under Simone Dinnerstein.
 Through Mannes, Kessa was able to participate in the Neighborhood Classics concert series organized by Dinnerstein.
 She also performed in several Mannes Sounds Festival concerts, including “Bach’s Footsteps," two years in a row, as well as concerts featuring the works of female composers such as Clara Schumann and Amy Beach.
 Kessa received a BM in piano performance in August 2017 at Brigham Young University, where she received several academic and music merit scholarships.
 While at BYU, she studied with Dr. Richard Anderson and Dr. Irene Peery-Fox.

 Kessa has participated in countless recitals, concerts, and master classes.
 Her master class and coaching opportunities have allowed her to work with renowned pianists Kirill Gliadkovsky, Evelyn Chen, Michael Gurt, Tamás Ungár, Marc Silverman, and Evelyne Brancart.
-Her recent awards include 1st place in the Best Brahms Performance edition of the Great Composers Competition series, 2nd place in the Best Liszt Performance and 3rd place in the Artist of the Year editions of the same series.
-When Kessa is not practicing, she is training for her black belt in karate, playing video games, or spending time with her husband and two cats.
+When Kessa is not practicing, she is training in her black belt classes in karate, playing video games, or spending time with her husband and two cats.